blinq-io/selenium-session-manager/clients/python/README.md

 # Python client
 The Python Selenium Session Client (SSC) integrates into your tests, retrieves the session information from the Selenium Session Server and applies the session cookies into the running selenium browser.

+Note that support to the Selenium Session Manager and its components is available at the BlinqIO forum: https://community.blinq.io/ .

 Following is a code example to integrate it into your Python Selenium tests:
 ```python
 import os